- ▼ Instruction for Author(Eng/Kor)

 Other considerations are decided by the Editorial Board.

-This instructions is applied from the December 2016 issue (Volume 16, Number 6).
+This instructions is applied from the February 2019 issue (Volume 19).